rtp-aws/devpost_aws_disaster_response/python/sagemaker.md

 8. If it fails, just type at the terminal `git clone https://github.com/aws-samples/aws-machine-learning-university-accelerated-cv.git` from the ~/sagemaker-studiolab-notebook.

-# Once you are in sagemaker and the repo is clone
+# Once you are in sagemaker and the repo is cloned

 * click the .. icon to change file preview pane on left to go up a directory.
 * click down into the cv folder and not the tab folder.
 The -tab suffix folder